gbillionaire91/aws-cloud-resume-challenge/README.md

-This will be the README file
+This repository contains the Infrastructure as Code that defines the cloud resources used for gjackman.com